 Freddie Ljungberg: Arsenal's confidence at rock bottom after Brighton defeat

 Ljungberg: "They look very short on confidence.
 In the first half they were scared to get the ball and a bit scared to move, they were just standing still.
-That's something we need to talk about.
-They need to have a win, we need to dig out a win and get them some confidence"
+That's something we need to talk about."

 Freddie Ljungberg admitted Arsenal's confidence is at rock bottom after his side slipped to a 2-1 defeat to Brighton at the Emirates Stadium.